IBIC/seed-analysis/README.md

 1. `seedsdir`: This variable is read in from the first lne of `allseeds.txt` and contains all the ROIs used in later analyses.
 2. `allseeds`: By default, all the seeds are read in from the file `allseeds` (see section 1).
 This can be overriden here if you have another method to identify the names of the seeds.
 3. `groups`: This pulls the group names out of the `group-*.txt` files (see section 2).
 Don't override this setting, as later recipes assume the existence of the same `group-*.txt` files.
-4. *`contrasts`: This variable automatically creates all the contrasts based on the given group, and filters out any 0 contrats (A - A).
+4. *`contrasts`: This variable automatically creates all the contrasts based on the given group, and filters out any 0 contrasts (A - A).
 Don't change this declaration!
 There should be N(N-1) total contrasts*
 7. *`covariate`: This variable is set automatically based on whether there is a `COVFILE`.
 It is later read by `3dttest++`, and adds the option `-covariates` for the proper syntax.
 Don't change this logic statement.*
 8. *`pairflag`: Adds the `-paired` flag to the `GROUPDIFF` t-test if the `Paired` variable is set to true.*